austinh-io/austinh-io/README.md

 # 😸 My Interests & Hobbies

 - 🤹 Learning lots of new things for front end development (React, NextJS, SvelteKit)
-- 🖥️ Interested in learning backend development languages and frameworks like PHP/Laravel and/or NodeJS
+- 🖥️ Interested in learning backend development languages and frameworks like PHP/Laravel, NodeJS, GO, or Rust
 - 🎨 Learning art as a hobby
 - 🦾 Learning some 3D with particular interest in character modeling, rigging, & animation along with product mockups
 - 🏃 Interested in motion graphics with Adobe After Effects & Blender